 At this time, it’s unclear what this implies for the rest of us, but the adage that you should breakfast like a king, lunch like a prince, and dine like a poor has never felt more accurate.
 It’s also very probably worth installing a padlock on the refrigerator for the night.

-- Which exercise is best for weight gain at home?
+- What is the best dinner for weight loss?

 Trusted Source.
 Please read the Disclaimer first